 In the context of a group, it is a complex question with pros and cons both ways.
 This is not a “one-size-fits-all” situation.
 You need to decide what best suits you.
 These are some factors that should be looked at to answer the question.

-Many entities delegating the role of the Information Officer to one person might well reduce costs.
+You might reduce costs if you delegate the role of the Information Officer for many entities to one person.
 But remember that each entity still has its own Information Officer, the role is just being delegated to someone else.

 Clients are often worried that the cost of creating separate manuals for each entity will be higher than drafting one for all entities.
 However, a group can draft multiple manuals for each entity within the group that are essentially identical and just tweak them for each entity.
 For example, the cost and work involved in having one manual for five entities should be the same as having five manuals – one for each entity.
 The cost and work involved in drafting the manuals should be the same.
 Let’s analyse the two situations in more detail: